Second Douglas County Health Center resident dies of COVID-19

 The new cases bring the number of residents who have been confirmed to be infected to 15, along with 10 staff members.
 The newly diagnosed staff members are stable and self-quarantining at home, Nelson said.

-She said nurses and all other staff working in the unit are wearing N95 masks and other personal protective equipment.

-“We are hopeful we have the virus contained in those two areas of the Health Center,” Nelson said.
-“We basically turned those two areas into our own quarantine with guidance from Nebraska Medicine’s Biocontainment Unit experts.”
+“We are hopeful we have the virus contained in those two areas of the Health Center,” she said.

-The majority of the staff members who have been tested positive are in isolation at home, and a few have fully recovered and have returned to their normal activities, Nelson said.

-“We are so grateful to hear that our employees who tested positive are recovering,” she said.
-“This has been extremely difficult for all of us, but we are so appreciative of our frontline workers who are going above and beyond to care for our residents.”
+Nurses and all other staff working in the unit are wearing N95 masks and other personal protective equipment, she said, and the health center has followed quarantine guidance from Nebraska Medicine’s Biocontainment Unit experts.

+“We’re using the disinfectant that does kill COVID-19,” Nelson said. ”So between housekeeping and nursing, they’re cleaning the areas and all the high touch surfaces 24 hours a day.
+And then just the appropriate (personal protective equipment) is probably our best defense at this time.”

 1 of 98